 Also, the University expects all students enrolled at least half-time to have adequate hospital insurance coverage.
 As a result, it automatically enrolls such students in Yale Health Plan Hospitalization/Specialty Coverage.
-The approximate cost for such coverage is \$1,176 for a single student plus approximately \$456 for additional YHP Prescription Plus Coverage (see pages 122-24).
+The approximate cost for such coverage is \$1,338 for a single student plus approximately \$514 for additional YHP Prescription Plus Coverage (see Health Services for Divinity School Students, in chapter on Yale University Resources).
 Students with adequate outside coverage may waive Yale Health Plan Hospitalization/Specialty Coverage.

-In addition to the health fee, each student is assessed a \$100 activities fee.
-M.A.R. and M.Div. students are charged a board fee of \$770 to use as a declining balance per year for purchasing food in the Divinity School refectory.
-The declining balance charge for part-time students (those taking fewer than four courses per term) will be \$192.50 per term.
+In addition to the health fee, each student is assessed a \$115 activities fee.
+M.A.R. and M.Div. students are charged a board fee of \$880 to use as a declining balance per year for purchasing food in the Divinity School refectory.
+The declining balance charge for part-time students (those taking fewer than four courses per term) will be \$230 per term.